Ellie Goulding

+Goulding took a hiatus from 2016 to 2020, struggling with an anxiety disorder and media scrutiny over false claims about her personal life.
+Her fourth studio album Brightest Blue (2020) became her third album to top the UK Albums Chart, and her fourth consecutive album certified by the Recording Industry Association of America (RIAA).
+It spawned several singles, including the hits "Close to Me", "Hate Me" and "Sixteen".
+She reunited with Harris on the single "Miracle", which spent eight non-consecutive weeks at No.1 on the UK Singles Chart in 2023.
+Goulding's fifth studio album Higher Than Heaven (2023) debuted at No. 1 in the UK, her fourth chart-topping album, making her the British female with the most number-one albums in UK history, tying with Adele.

+Goulding is the recipient of numerous accolades, including two Brit Awards, a Brit Billion Award, a Billboard Music Award, 17 BMI London Awards, and two Grammy nominations.
+She was honoured with a Decade Award by the Variety Hitmakers Awards in recognition of a decade of "undeniable hits" and TIME100 honoured her with the Impact Award for using her platform to protect the environment.
+She has sold more than 27 million albums and 216 million singles, and amassed 43 billion streams worldwide, making her one of the most successful British female singers of the 21st century.

 Early life

-Elena Jane Goulding was born on 30 December 1986 in Hereford, Herefordshire, England to Arthur and Tracey Goulding, and was brought up in the small village of Lyonshall, in Herefordshire.
+Elena Jane Goulding was born on 30 December 1986 in Hereford, Herefordshire, England, to Arthur and Tracey Goulding, and was brought up in the small village of Lyonshall, in Herefordshire.
 She has a brother, Alex, and two sisters, Isabel and Jordan.
 When she was five years old, her parents separated.
 Afterwards, she had little contact with her father, a funeral director.
 Goulding and her siblings were raised by their mother on a council estate, with Goulding describing the family as "super poor".
-She stated that she has a "difficult" relationship with her mother.
+Goulding has stated that she has a "difficult" relationship with her mother.

 Goulding began playing the clarinet at age nine and learning guitar at age 14.
 She attended Lady Hawkins' High School in Kington, Herefordshire and, by the age of 15, started writing songs.
-She took A levels in English, Politics, Drama and Music, and passed the first 3 with "A" grades but failed music.
-After enrolling on a degree in Drama and Theatre Studies at the University of Kent and remaining until her final year, she met Jamie Lillywhite.
-He became her manager and introduced her to the producer Starsmith, who would become her chief collaborator and the primary producer of Lights.
+She took A levels in English, politics, drama and music, and passed three with "A" grades but failed music.
+She enrolled on a degree in Drama and Theatre Studies at the University of Kent, but did not complete her studies, quitting in her final year.
+After meeting Jamie Lillywhite, he became her manager and introduced her to the producer Starsmith, who would become her chief collaborator and the primary producer of Lights.